-Based on 2023/24 pay rates, staff costs were estimated to be £12.1 billion, including agency costs.
+Based on 2023/24 pay rates, costs across the UK were estimated to be £12.1 billion, including agency costs.
 Agency costs to care homes were estimated at £1.59 billion a year in 2023/24.5

-Until 2023, the cost of agency staff as a percentage of total staff costs steadily increased, constituting 13.9% of total staff costs in 2023.6 However, in 2024 agency usage declined as a direct result of the overseas employee sponsorship scheme (see 'Staffing shortfall pressures' for more details' for more details) with 60% of operators saying they had experienced a reduction of agency usage.7 This has led to a fall in agency use as a percentage of staff costs in 2024, decreasing to 6.8% for residential care, and 7% for nursing care.
+Until 2023, the cost of agency staff as a percentage of total costs in the UK steadily increased, constituting 13.9% of total staff costs in 2023.6 However, in 2024 agency usage declined as a direct result of the overseas employee sponsorship scheme (see 'Staffing shortfall pressures' for more details' for more details) with 60% of operators saying they had experienced a reduction of agency usage.
+This has led to a fall in agency use as a percentage of staff costs in 2024, decreasing to 6.8% for residential care, and 7% for nursing care.
+This explains the drop in staff costs as a percentage of income in 2023/24 illustrated in the graph below.